JustinTimperio/pacback/README.md

 If you run into any errors or are about to submit a bug, please check your log file located in '/var/log/pacback.log'.

 ### Issues:
 - **Pacback Skips Checksumming Files over 5GB.** - This is done for several reasons.
 First, Python sucks at reading large files.
 In my testing, checksumming took 30x-50x longer compared to the terminal equivalent.
 Second, storing and comparing large files is not really Pacback's use-case.
-Packaging directories is intended for saving the state of potentially thousands of small configuration files, not large archives or databases.
+Packaging directories into an restore point is intended for saving the state of potentially thousands of small configuration files, not large archives or databases.

 - **Pacback Creates Missing Directories as Root.** - Currently files are copied out of the restore point with the exact same permissions they went in with.
 The issue here is the creation of missing directories.
 When Pacback creates these directories the original permissions are not copied.